Asset Protection - The Elder Care Protection Plan

 - Put your primary residence in the trust while maintaining exclusive right to occupy and enjoy your home

 - Enjoy significant tax benefits such as avoidance of gift taxes and elimination of capital gains taxes.

 - Sell assets of the trust – for example, the trust can sell your home and buy another one for you

-When is the right time to consider a Medicaid Asset Protection Trust?
+When is the right time to consider an Irrevocable Asset Protection Trust?

 If protecting your assets is important to you, the ideal time to plan your long-term care is at least five years prior to your anticipated need for care.
-Medicaid for nursing home care has a 5-year “look back” so those who have established a Trust more recently might not qualify for Medicaid Benefits in a nursing home.
-However, the Medicaid Asset Protection Trust can immediately help if Medicaid is needed for care in your home.
-We would be happy to consult with you to determine where a Medicaid Asset Protection Trust would be appropriate for your needs, and, if so, the best timing to complete the plan.
+Medicaid for nursing home care has a 5-year “look back” so those who have established a Trust more recently might not qualify for Medicaid Benefits.
+The Irrevocable Asset Protection Trust is the cornerstone of our Elder Care Protection Plan services.
+We would be happy to consult with you to determine if an Elder Care Protection Plan would be appropriate for your needs and if so, the best timing to complete the plan.

-What is the full scope of services for Advanced Planning for Long Term Care?
+What is the full scope of services for our Elder Care Protection Plan?

-The implementation of a Medicaid Asset Protection Plan would consist of the Irrevocable Trust, the Deed to the home, Wills, Comprehensive Durable Powers of Attorney, Health Care Proxies and Living Wills together with all of the advice and support from Brian Tully and the team at Tully Law, PC through the process.
+The implementation of our Elder Care Protection Plan would consist of estate and incapacity planning, asset protection with the Irrevocable Asset Protection Trust and finally, help the client and family prepare for long term care in the future together with all of the advice and support from the team at Tully Law Group, PC through the entire process.